LordMurasama/IRL-Android-Windows/README.md

  - Fill out your Billing Info and setup your Payment Info *(Only Credit Card or Paypal supported)*
  - Alternatively you can also let your Viewers buy [Vouchers](https://shop.belabox.net/product/belabox-cloud-voucher) for multiple Months.

-2.c - Once you either sponsored or have a voucher open the [Belabox Cloud](https://cloud.belabox.net) Page and
+2.c - Once you either sponsored or have a voucher, open the [Belabox Cloud](https://cloud.belabox.net) Page and
  - Login/Authorize with your Github Account

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/5385a7b6-e1c4-42ac-a5a1-729cf53dc732" height="600">